debezium/debezium-examples/kstreams-live-update/README.md

 # Consume aggregated messages

-Once you see the message "Source connector deployed!" in the logs, open the UI in the browser: http://localhost:8079/.
+If the connector has been deployed, open the UI in the browser: http://localhost:8079/.
 It shows a chart with the windowed accumulated order values which is updated in near-realtime as new orders are created via the event generator app.

 Alternatively, browse the Kafka topic: